nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 }
 ```

-This will make that pattern accessible to only admins AND the resource's creator.
+The combination of both authorization rules above will reduce `/admin/gmulti-edit/1603` accessibility to only admins AND the resource's creator.

 ## Testing authorization